Geezt435/Expansionary-Changelogs/README.md

 - *Wretched Emmisary*'s terror projectiles now don't get instantly destroyed when it hits.
 - Increased *Unnamed Peasant*'s cost to match **DP** and **SP** cost.
 - Changed *Unnamed Peasant*'s **Helping Hands** ability to summon only 3 from left and right.
-- *Unnamed Peasant*'s explosion now in more constant stream.
+- *Unnamed Peasant*'s explosion is now in a more constant stream.
-- *Unnamed Peasant*'s effects are now fixed to not causing *NaN* bugs.
+- *Unnamed Peasant*'s effects are now fixed to not cause *NaN* bugs.
 - *Unnamed Peasant*'s particle is now customized to have custom material, so is his **Helping Hands**.
 - Increased *Rogue* cooldown from 0.7 seconds to 2.6 seconds, but he will have a 1-second cooldown if hits are successful.
 - *Dead Mourner*'s health is decreased by about **80%**.